 Philippa enjoys weekends in the Bay Area with her husband and 18-year old twins.
 She speaks French and conversational Spanish.
 Philippa has lived in West Africa, and the East Coast, and as an east coast transplant, she’s still incredibly grateful for the good weather in California year-round and the ability to spend time outside!

 She believes everyone has the right to receive excellent health care, provided in a culturally and linguistically appropriate way.
 I believe in relentless incremental improvement and in the power of our daily work to transform people’s health and their lives.

 Ignacio has over 20 years experience in the healthcare industry with a focus on expansion and long term financial sustainability to help organizations carry out their mission.
 He received his Bachelor of Science Degree in Business Administration with a major in accounting from Santa Clara University and is also a graduate of the UCLA Executive Excellence Leadership Program.
 His experience in the healthcare industry includes working as a CFO, Consultant, and for a CPA firm.

 Prior to joining SCCHC in November 2013 in the capacity of providing CFO support services, Ignacio was a key member of the executive team that grew an FQHC Community Health Center that provides Medical, Dental, Optometry, Mental Health, Substance Abuse and Social Services form a $5 million dollar budget to a budget of $55 million.
 Member of the California Primary Care Association (CPCA) and the National Association of Community Health Centers (NACHC).

-Storey La Montagne, Data Services Director
+Storey La Montagne, Chief Information Officer

 Prior to joining Santa Cruz Women’s Health Center in 2012, Storey was the IT Director/EHR project manager at Salud Para La Gente, where she led technology infrastructure projects and the implementation of the electronic health records system.